 If you’re interested in potentially doing a balance transfer, make sure you read our comprehensive guide that contains everything you need to know about balance transfers.

-If you have any errors on your credit report that are bringing your score down, such as credit inquiries or derogatory items that don’t belong to you or are otherwise being reported incorrectly, then this hack could definitely give your credit a boost.
+If you have any errors on your credit report that are bringing your score down, such as credit inquiries you did not authorize or derogatory items that don’t belong to you, then this hack could definitely give your credit a boost.

 First, you need to obtain a copy of your credit report to check for errors.
 You can order one from each of the three credit bureaus for free once a year at annualcreditreport.com and you can order your Innovis credit report for free directly from their website.